Hou Minghao: Endorsements and ambassadorships

 Huo has appeared on various magazines such as Lifestyle, Men Health, Nandu, Men's Uno, CQ, Nylon, Grazia, Wonderland, Elle Men, and Bazaar.

 Philanthropy

 On 3 August 2017, he donated 1,083 seedlings suitable for growing in the desert through the "Million Forest" public welfare project of the China Green Foundation to help protect the environment, he is named as their Young Health Ambassador.
-During COVID-19 pandemic, Hou donated 200,000 yuan to the medical staff in Wuhan and surrounding cities.
+During the COVID-19 pandemic, Hou donated 200,000 yuan to the medical staff in Wuhan and surrounding cities.
 An additional of donations went towards ambulance service.

-In July 2021, Hou Minghao donated 300,000 yuan to help with flood relief in Henan.
+In July 2021, Hou donated 300,000 yuan to help with flood relief in Henan.
 On 20 June 2022, PADI AWARE Foundation announced him as their Environmental Protection Ambassador.
 On 20 December 2023, Hou donated materials like books and sports supplies to students at Tuishan Primary School.

 On 8 January 2025, Hou donated to Chinese Relief and Welfare Development Foundation to assist in Tibet's earthquake relief.

+In November 2025, Hou donated 1 million yuan to the Hong Kong fire relief efforts.